solliancenet/mcw-ai-with-azure-databricks-and-azure-machine-learning/Whiteboard design session/WDS trainer guide - AI with Databricks and Azure Machine Learning.md

 1. For which scenario could Trey apply automated machine learning?
 Why?

 While automated machine learning could be applied to both scenarios, the significant additional data preparation required for text classification means that automated machine learning could not be applied outright.
-However, for the the time-series battery lifecycle data they could directly use the automated machine learning capabilities of Azure Machine Learning to create a forecast model.
+However, for the the time-series battery lifecycle data they could directly use the automated machine learning capabilities of Azure Machine Learning Service to create a forecast model.

 2. How could they use automated machine learning with Azure Databricks?

 Trey has two options for leveraging automated machine learning:
 - They could train the model with the user experience that is available from the Azure Machine Learning workspace in the Azure Portal, and then register the trained model with the workspace.
-- They could train the model using automated machine learning via the Azure Machine Learning Python SDK within a Databricks notebooks, and then register the model that results.
+- They could train the model using automated machine learning via the Azure Machine Learning Service Python SDK within a Databricks notebooks, and then register the model that results.
-With the registered model available, any notebooks they would build that use the model for scoring would retrieve the model from the Azure Machine Learning registry using the Azure Machine Learning Python SDK.
+With the registered model available, any notebooks they would build that use the model for scoring would retrieve the model from the Azure Machine Learning Service registry using the Azure Machine Learning Service Python SDK.

 _Model Management_

 1. For both models, how should Trey track the performance of each of their training runs?

-Within their notebooks that perform model training, Trey should be using the Azure Machine Learning Python SDK to create an experiment for session.
+Within their notebooks that perform model training, Trey should be using the Azure Machine Learning Service Python SDK to create an experiment for session.
 Within this experiment they can create a run each time they train the model and capture logs, the training time taken and any performance metrics that result from the model evaluation.

 2. Can they quickly view this experiment data somewhere?
 Are there programmatic options to querying this data?

 Once the data is for an experiment is collected in the Azure Machine Learning workspace, Trey can view it from the Experiments tab of the Azure Portal.
 From here they can drill into each run and explore the run details.
-Using the Azure Machine Learning Python SDK from a notebook, Trey can retrieve all of the experiments and run details and evaluate them programmatically (for example to pick the best run according to some custom logic).
+Using the Azure Machine Learning Service Python SDK from a notebook, Trey can retrieve all of the experiments and run details and evaluate them programmatically (for example to pick the best run according to some custom logic).

 3. How would they manage versioning of each the models they have created and associate these models with the results of evaluating their performance?

-When they complete a training run for a model they would like to keep, Trey can use the Azure Machine Learning Python SDK to register the model in its registry.
-Each time they register a model with the same name, Azure Machine Learning will automatically version the model and add the new model to the version history.
+When they complete a training run for a model they would like to keep, Trey can use the Azure Machine Learning Service Python SDK to register the model in its registry.
+Each time they register a model with the same name, Azure Machine Learning Service will automatically version the model and add the new model to the version history.
 They can register models using the run, and by doing so will automatically associate the model with run and the performance metrics it contains.

 4. In your solution, how will Trey retrieve previous versions of models and use them for further evaluation or scoring?

-They can retrieve previous versions of a model by going to the Azure Machine Learning workspace, Models tab in the Azure Portal or by requesting the model from a notebook using the Azure Machine Learning Python SDK.
+They can retrieve previous versions of a model by going to the Azure Machine Learning workspace, Models tab in the Azure Portal or by requesting the model from a notebook using the Azure Machine Learning Service Python SDK.

 _Model Explainability & Reproducibility_

 1. How would you suggest Trey programmatically create explanations of their models?
 What is the process?
 Explain how it works to improve the interpretability of the model generally as well as for the results of specific predictions.

-The Azure Machine Learning SDK includes interpretability features that accept a trained model along with training or test data and can return insights on why the model is making its decisions by providing analysis like which features have the greatest impact on the model's predictions.
+The Azure Machine Learning Service Python SDK includes interpretability features that accept a trained model along with training or test data and can return insights on why the model is making its decisions by providing analysis like which features have the greatest impact on the model's predictions.

 This approach can be performed globally (against the entire data set provided) or against a single sample from the data set.
 The former enables Trey to understand generally what is influencing the models predictions while the latter enables Trey to explain what influenced a particular prediction.
 The SDK also provides visualizations of the explanations that result that can be use within a notebook.

 2. Is the approach you suggest limited to working against machine learning models only (e.g., it does not work against deep learning models)?

-The approach taken under the covers by Azure Machine Learning Python SDK is effectively black box testing of a model- it takes an input sample, uses the model to make the prediction and evaluates the outcome using a variety of techniques (called explainers).
+The approach taken under the covers by Azure Machine Learning Service Python SDK is effectively black box testing of a model- it takes an input sample, uses the model to make the prediction and evaluates the outcome using a variety of techniques (called explainers).
 As such it is agnostic to whether the model is machine learning based or deep learning based.

 3. Does your approach support explaining models created with automated machine learning?

-Yes, in fact the Azure Machine Learning Python SDK provides additional functionality specifically for enabling model interpretability on models created using Azure Machine Learning automated machine learning.
+Yes, in fact the Azure Machine Learning Service Python SDK provides additional functionality specifically for enabling model interpretability on models created using Azure Machine Learning Service automated machine learning.

 4. How do machine learning pipelines help improve the reproducibility of model training and scoring?
 How could your solution leverage pipelines?

 Machine learning pipelines encapsulate the steps taken to from input training data, to trained model, as well as to go from input data to scored result.
 Pipelines package these steps into reusable objects.
-The Azure Machine Learning service and the SDK support the creation, registration and execution of pipelines.
+The Azure Machine Learning Service and the SDK support the creation, registration and execution of pipelines.
 The use of pipeline does increase the reproducibility of being able to re-create a model or re-execute an inference in a way that helps to guarantee fidelity across all executions.
-Trey could author Azure Machine Learning pipelines in notebooks using the Azure Machine Learning Python SDK.
+Trey could author Azure Machine Learning Service pipelines in notebooks using the Azure Machine Learning Service Python SDK.

 _Enabling visualization_